Idaho Springs Guided Rafting Trips

 Raft the steep, technical waters of Clear Creek for an unforgettable Colorado adventure right in the heart of Idaho Springs.
 As the closest world class whitewater to the Front Range, Idaho Springs rafting offers an exhilarating experience packed into a convenient 2.5 hour or 4.5 hour trip.

-Whether you’re a first timer looking for the splashy Clear Creek Classic (our signature ‘Gold Rush’ style trip) or an adrenaline junkie ready to tackle the Intermediate Rafting Trip on the continuous ‘Upper Clear Creek’ section, our Idaho Springs outpost (formerly Geo Tours) is your gateway to the canyon’s best drops.
+Whether you’re a first timer looking for the splashy Clear Creek Classic (our signature ‘Gold Rush’ style trip) or an adrenaline junkie ready to tackle the Advanced/Intermediate Rafting Trip on the continuous ‘Upper Clear Creek’ section, our Idaho Springs outpost (formerly Geo Tours) is your gateway to the canyon’s thrills.
 Explore historic mining scenery while navigating famous rapids like Phoenix and Outer Limits that make Clear Creek a Colorado legend.

 More About Idaho Springs Rafting